-I would say I am quite good at looking after my chain and sprockets.
-I always try to keep the chain tensioned properly, and I regularly clean and apply a lubricant, sometimes overly keen.
-I was asked by Tru-tension to review their BananaSplit chain lube.
-I was only happy to give it a whirl.
+I would say I’m good at looking after my chain and sprockets.
+I always try to keep the chain tensioned adequately, and I regularly clean and apply lube, sometimes overly keen leaving excess fling everywhere.
+Currently, I am using Tru-Tension BananaSplit chain lube so here are my thoughts.

-I will start by giving a quick overview, I am running Genuine Suzuki Sprockets, with a DID X-Ring chain.
-I normally clean and lube the chain whenever I wash the bike, which is normally weekly, if not every other week, but occasionally longer in which case I’ll just moisten up the chain with fresh lubricant.
+For the record I am running Genuine Suzuki Sprockets, with a DID X-Ring chain.
+I usually clean and lube the chain whenever I wash the bike, if not every other week.
+Occasionally longer in which case, I’ll moisten up the chain with fresh lubricant.

-BananaSplit comes in the form of a dry chain lube or wax, in an aerosol can.
-I have been using the lube as opposed to the wax as I was always under the impression a wet lube is better when used in all weather conditions, as it gives more resistance to being washed off in the rain than it’s dry counterpart.
+BananaSplit comes in the form of dry chain lube or wax, in an aerosol can.
+I have been using the lube as opposed to the wax.
+I prefer a wet lube as I ride in all weather conditions, and wet provides more resistance to being washed off in the rain than it’s dry counterpart.

-Price is £9.99 for 500Ml Aerosol can, but can also be bought with cleaning brushes and other cleaning product bundles on the Tru-Tension website
+Price is £9.99 for a 500Ml Aerosol can.
+Tru-Tension BananaSplit can also be bought with cleaning brushes on the Tru-Tension website.